Websites

 A website resource in StrongDM is the combination of an IP/DNS address and authentication information used to connect to a web-based resource, such as a Redash or Grafana dashboard.

-When a User or Role is assigned a Website, that entity inherits the ability to access the Website via a proxy set up on their local device.
+When a User or Role is assigned a website resource, that entity inherits the ability to access the resource via a proxy set up on their local device.

-Example: Alice wishes to access an internal website, often for a build or CI tool, which was previously set up in StrongDM as a Website.
-Alice sets up her StrongDM user, which is then given permission to access the Website.
-She installs the proxy on her laptop, then is able to quickly access the site via the StrongDM GUI.
+Example: Alice wishes to access an internal website, such as a CI tool, which is already set up in StrongDM as a website resource.
+Alice sets up her StrongDM user, which is then given permission via a role to access the website.
+She installs the proxy on her laptop, then is able to quickly access the site after connecting to it via the desktop app.

-Validation of the token is not strictly necessary since the connection will be coming through StrongDM (and thus will already be authenticated and authorized), but if you wish to manually validate it, you may do so with the VerifyJWT method in the SDKs.
+Validation of the token is not strictly necessary since the connection comes through StrongDM (and thus already is authenticated and authorized), but if you wish to manually validate it, you may do so with the VerifyJWT method in the SDKs.
 Each SDK has a version of this function, which reports whether the given JWT token is valid.

 Resource Properties